jsbisht/aws-developer-associate/xtc.md

 IAM DB Authentication simply encrypts the network traffic to and from the RDS database using Secure Sockets Layer (SSL). i.e. primarily used to secure data-in-transit rather than data at rest.

+API Gateway Lambda Authorizer

+service-linked role is a unique type of IAM role that is linked directly to Amazon ECS itself and not on the ECS task.

+To avoid potential throttling, the provisioned write capacity for a global secondary index should be equal or greater than the write capacity of the base table since new updates will write to both the base table and global secondary index.

 ## Development

+Typically, when you use the KCL, you should ensure that the number of instances does not exceed the number of shards (except for failure standby purposes).
+Each shard is processed by exactly one KCL worker and has exactly one corresponding record processor, so you never need multiple instances to process one shard.
+However, one worker can process any number of shards, so it’s fine if the number of shards exceeds the number of instances.

+For a Lambda function, you can have two types of integration:

+– Lambda proxy integration
+– Lambda custom integration

 The purpose of resharding in Amazon Kinesis Data Streams is to enable your stream to adapt to changes in the rate of data flow.